-The arrival, spread, and many ripple effects of the deadly novel coronavirus immediately created pressing priorities — those forecasted future needs were now a reality.
+The arrival, spread, and many ripple effects of the deadly novel coronavirus immediately created pressing priorities, and those forecasted future needs became a reality.
 Who could have imagined that a pandemic would shut down schools and businesses, force us to stay inside our homes for months, and wear masks in public places?

 Because of the foresight of many donors who established permanently endowed funds years and decades ago, the Community Foundation was well positioned to help.
 Several dozen of these endowed funds, which we call Forever Funds, provided the capital to urgently address needs that became apparent within days.